 Learn the basic techniques and tools of blacksmithing in this intensive project-based class for women taught by a professional woman blacksmith.
 Students will explore the aspects of using fire as a tool, and will practice techniques such as tapering, spreading, twisting, punching, upsetting, shouldering, splitting, and dishing.
 Students will leave with multiple small projects, and a deeper understanding of metallurgy and the use of a hammer and anvil to change the shape of steel.
 The projects in this curriculum include a wrist cuff, hook, letter opener, spoon, fork, basic leaf, and bottle opener.
 Depending on interest and time, students may complete some or all of these.
-There will also be an opportunity to practice techniques in self-guided projects on the last day of the class.
-This course will not cover bladesmithing or heat treating.
-Note: this class is open only to people who identify as women.
+There also will be an opportunity to practice techniques in self-guided projects on the last day of the class.
+This course will not cover bladesmithing or heat-treating.
+Note: this class is open only to those who identify as women.

 You will need the following tools for this class:

 Students are required to wear eye and ear protection.
 The school provides these but you may wish to bring your own to ensure the best fit and comfort.

 - Students should wear natural fibers-- cotton or wool, long pants and closed-toed shoes.
 Leather is best.